kolyamba2105/arch-configs/README.md

 ### Network management

-During basic installation procces install `networkmanager`, `dhcpcd`, `netctl`, `dialog` and `wifi-menu`. `wifi-menu` will let you connect to wi-fi during installation and while using the OS.
+During basic installation procces install `wpa_supplicant`, `dhcpcd`, `netctl`, `dialog` and `wifi-menu`. `wifi-menu` will let you connect to wi-fi during installation and while using the OS.
 All wifi configs will be stored in `/etc/netctl` directory.

 Example: